Thinking about graduate school in engineering next fall? Learn about why you might consider further study and how to get started.

 Why go to graduate school?

-- More money [*] (See the August issue of Chemical Engineering Progress » for the annual salary survey.)
+- You want to increase your income* (see the August issue of Chemical Engineering Progress » for the annual salary survey).

-- Like being a student (learning, the schedule, etc)
+- You like being a student (learning, the schedule, etc.).

-- Can’t get or don’t want industry job now
+- You can’t get or don’t want an industry job now.

-[*] When controlling for other variables, Chemical Engineering Progress » found that a master’s degree was worth 4% more than a Bachelor’s, an MBA was worth 8% more and a PhD was worth 11% more.
+* When controlling for other variables, Chemical Engineering Progress found that a master’s degree was worth 4 percent more than a bachelor’s, an MBA was worth 8 percent more, and a PhD was worth 11 percent more.
 Chem.
 Eng.
 Prog., Aug 1998, pp. 109-112.

 Options for graduate school

 - MS-CEP » (Based on practical work experience.
 An uncommon degree.)

 - MS (Can be thesis or non-thesis.
 Some companies will pay for this.)

 - MBA (Usually requires work experience first.
 Some companies will pay for this.)